Rates are a subjective thing, especially for a freelance designer.

 But I still didn’t know whether or not those rates were “too low”, “too high” or “just right.”
 I only knew that they were achievable.

-But I knew that if I wanted to find real success as a freelancer, I’d need start treating freelance like a business.
+However, I knew that if I wanted to find real success as a freelancer, I’d need to start treating freelance like a business.
 And quote design jobs like a pro.

-The two equations I used to determine my rates
+The two equations I used to determine my freelance rates

 I’ve used two equations to determine my rate since becoming a full-time freelancer.